BIOGRAPHY - Under Revision

 * * *

-But the worst thing in England was the social angst.
+But the worst thing was the social angst.
 During our visit, the IRA bombed Manchester; the Irish mafia murdered reporter Veronica Guerin in broad daylight in public; Scotland and Wales were grumbling about ‘devolution.’
-Both Tory and Labor spoke about the European Union like it was a conspiracy to rob England of everything English (especially its ‘magnificent’ currency).
-The national pension system seemed to be collapsing; the soccer Euro-Cup finals in London brought out violent thugs; and the personal lives of the royal family were probed in the press with a sneering fury that made the French disposal of their monarchy two hundred years before seem almost merciful by comparison.
+Both Tory and Labor pols spoke about the European Union like it was a conspiracy to rob England of everything English (especially its ‘magnificent’ currency).
+The national pension system seemed to be collapsing; the soccer Euro-Cup finals in London brought violent thugs to the games; and the personal lives of the royal family were probed by the press with a sneering fury that made the French disposal of their monarchy two hundred years before seem almost merciful.

 * * *

-In Joyce’s Ulysses Stephen Dedalus famously says: “History is a nightmare from which I am trying to awake.”
-Climate change, the Covid pandemic, and the Trump years were and are a nightmare— and no words of mine will have any discernible effect on such trajectories.
-And yet I will keep on writing, if only out of my sense of the poet’s most sacred duty, which Auden summarized in this way in his elegy for Yeats:
+In Joyce’s Ulysses, Stephen Dedalus famously says: “History is a nightmare from which I am trying to awake.”
+Climate change, Covid, and Trump were and are a nightmare— and no words of mine will have any discernible effect on such trajectories.
+And yet I will keep on writing, if only out of my sense duty for a poet , which Auden summarized in his elegy for Yeats this way:

 Follow, poet, follow right